Symptoms and Treatment of Cystic Fibrosis

 CPDTime.

-One in 2,500 people (i.e. one birth every four days) is born with cystic fibrosis, making it the most common incurable, life-limiting disorder in Australia (Better Health Channel 2019).
+One in 2,500 people (i.e. one birth every four days) is born with cystic fibrosis, making it the most common incurable, life-limiting disorder in Australia (Healthdirect 2023; Better Health Channel 2024).

 What is Cystic Fibrosis?

-Cystic fibrosis (CF) is a life-limiting genetic condition wherein abnormally thick and sticky mucus is produced, causing complications that predominantly affect the respiratory, digestive and reproductive systems (Better Health Channel 2019).
+Cystic fibrosis (CF) is a life-limiting genetic condition in which abnormally thick and sticky mucus is produced, causing complications that predominantly affect the respiratory, digestive and reproductive systems (Better Health Channel 2024).

-CF is incurable and shortens life expectancy, however, this has rapidly improved in recent years due to improvements in care.
-Prior to the 1990s, most people with CF did not reach adulthood (ACI 2016).
-Now, the average life expectancy is 38 years of age (Healthdirect 2020).
+CF is incurable and shortens life expectancy; however, this has rapidly improved in recent years due to improvements in care.
+Now, the average life expectancy is 49 years for people born between 2005 and 2009 and 56 years for people born between 2016 and 2020 (Monash University 2023).

 How Does Cystic Fibrosis Affect the Body?